sbmlteam/deviser/docs/src/source/defining_package.rst

 defaults to the class name with a lowercase first letter.
 An example of where this might be different from the default is if two packages use the same class name and it is necessary to distinguish between these in code.
-The example in Figure :num:`fig-foo-kl` shows a case where we have reused the class ‘KineticLaw’ within our package 'foo' and indicate that code should generate a class named FooKineticLaw but that text and the XML output
+The example in :numref:`fig-foo-kl` shows a case where we have reused the class ‘KineticLaw’ within our package 'foo' and indicate that code should generate a class named FooKineticLaw but that text and the XML output